 The sidewalls on your vehicle’s tires are more important than you may think.
 If damage such as cracks or grooves appears in the sidewall, be sure to replace the tire as soon as possible.
 Cracks and grooves can cause leaks, or be an indicator that your tire is on the verge of a blowout.
 Also, be sure to look for bulges or blisters which are also visible on the sidewall.
 To find these, look for any spots that extend outward from the rest of the tire’s surface.
 These will often cause weak spots in your tire which could lead to a blowout.

-When deciding which Carson City truck tires to put on your truck or SUV, keep in mind that it’s about more than just finding the right size.
+Keep in mind that it’s about more than just finding the right size.
 Also be sure to pay attention to tire codes, types of tires, price, and fuel economy.

 Tire codes are the numbers that run along the sidewall of your tires.
 They indicate the tire’s specifications or information.
 The codes indicate the tire type, width, aspect ratio, construction, wheel diameter, load index, and speed rating.